Child Care Business Plan Template

 The third reason for market research is to prove to readers that you are an expert in your industry.
 By conducting the research and presenting it in your plan, you achieve just that.

-The following questions should be answered in the industry analysis section of your child care center business plan:
+The following questions should be answered in the industry analysis section:

 • How big is the child care business (in dollars)?